Germany

 If a child is born of a marriage, both parents automatically have joint custody of the child (section 1626 of the German Civil

-Code).
-Otherwise, only the mother gets automatic custody.
-The parents need to agree on joint custody and this must be notarially recorded and send to the Youth Welfare Office, to obtain joint custody (section 1626a of the German Civil Code).
+If not married, the parents need to agree on joint custody.
+The agreement must be notarized and sent to the Youth Welfare Office in order to obtain joint custody (section 1626a of the German Civil Code).
 If the parents do not agree, the parent without custody can request the family court to order joint custody.
-The family courts then order joint custody if this is expected to be in accordance with the best interests of the child.
+The family court will decide in accordance with the best interests of the child.

-Same sex couples
+Same sex couples and surrogacy

 In Germany the only option for a co-mother to get custody is to adopt the child.
 The German law does not allow surrogacy and does not give a possibility to get parental authority to parents who have their children delivered by surrogate mothers abroad.
+A judicial decision from another state, granting German “parents” legal parenthood over a child born by surrogacy, might be acknowledged by German authorities, if at least one of the “parents” is genetically related to the child, while the surrogate mother is not.

-Traveling with children: Germany
+Traveling with minor children: Germany

 Child relocation: Germany